redBorder/redborder-documentation/docs/guides/integrations/trend_micro.md

     Save the API Key carefully.
 If you lose it, you will not be able to retrieve it.

-## Configure redBorder Web UI to Use the Trend Micro API
+## Configure Redborder Web UI to Use the Trend Micro API

 1. Go to `Tools -> Integrations`.
 2. Click to the  **"Deep Security Manager (Trend Micro) API Integration"** card ("Get started" button).